 But what if the website operator is not an individual but a company, for instance, Facebook?
-Several researchers have argued that "groups of people can manifest cognitive capacities that go beyond the simple aggregation of the cognitive capacities of their individual members" such that the groups themselves count as cognizers (Theiner et al., 2010, p.
-378).
-In fact, the arguments that support condition (5) have been used to maintain that if the members of a social group collaboratively perform a cognitive task by interacting continuously and reciprocally with each other, then they realize a socially distributed group cognition; i.e., the group then itself (vs. merely socially embedded individuals) cognizes (Gallagher, 2013; Palermos, 2016; Palermos & Tollefsen, 2018).
+Several researchers have argued that 'groups of people can manifest cognitive capacities that go beyond the simple aggregation of the cognitive capacities of their individual members' such that the groups themselves count as cognizers (Theiner, Allen, and Goldstone 2010, 378).
+In fact, the arguments that support condition (5) have been used to maintain that if the members of a social group collaboratively perform a cognitive task by interacting continuously and reciprocally with each other, then they realize a socially distributed group cognition; i.e., the group then itself (vs. merely socially embedded individuals) cognizes (Gallagher 2013; Palermos 2016; Palermos and Tollefsen 2018).
 For, as before, systemic properties will arise that can only be adequately ascribed to the whole group, and in the interactions between the group's members, inputs and outputs between them can't be clearly separated.

-Now, Facebook has teams of programmers, managers, and AI researchers that do form dynamic feedback loops with each other and together monitor and control the systems involved in algorithmic tracking and website personalization (Oremus, 2016; Hardesty, 2017; Hao, 2021).
+Now, Facebook has teams of programmers, managers, and AI researchers that do form dynamic feedback loops with each other and together monitor and control the systems involved in algorithmic tracking and website personalization (Oremus 2016; Hardesty 2017; Hao 2021).
 Indeed, it is hard to see how any big Internet company that both uses and itself continuously tweaks its own algorithms to refine personalization outputs and maximize profit could manage such a complex task without the relevant individual employees of the company continuously mutually influencing each other in that task.
 It is thus plausible that if we assume condition (5), then Facebook (or a specific team within it), too, may in the here relevant cases realize group cognition.
 The preceding points concerning conditions (1)-(5) then equally hold for Internet companies such as Facebook and not only for individual human agents that operate websites with personalization algorithms.

-6.2 Extended mindreading of website users
+6.2 Extended Mindreading of Website Users